sheetalgat-hubGit/HR-Attrition-PowerBi-project/README.md

 ## 🧩 Project Overview
 This project analyzes HR Attrition data to understand the factors driving employee attrition within an organization.
 Using Power BI, the dashboard provides interactive, data-driven insights into various dimensions like salary, gender, job roles, departments, education, and years at the company.
 It aims to help HR teams reduce attrition by identifying high-risk segments and retention opportunities.

-# 📈 Key Insights & Trends Analyzed
+## 📈 Key Insights & Trends Analyzed

-Total Employees vs Attrition Count
+Total Employees vs Attrition,
-Attrition by Salary Slab
+Attrition by Salary Slab,
-Attrition by Years at Company
+Attrition by Years at Company,
-Attrition by Distance from Home
+Attrition by Distance from Home,
-Attrition by Job Role
+Attrition by Job Role,
-Attrition by Gender
+Attrition by Gender,
-Attrition by Age Group
+Attrition by Age Group,
-Attrition by Education Level
+Attrition by Education Level,
-Attrition by Business Travel Frequency
+Attrition by Business Travel Frequency,
-Job Satisfaction vs Attrition
+Job Satisfaction vs Attrition,
-High-Performers by Department & Role
+High-Performers by Department & Role,
-Department-wise filtering for targeted analysis
+Department-wise filtering for targeted analysis.

 # 📊 Visualizations Used
 Here’s a list of key visuals from the dashboard: